 Next, we incorporate these downscaled samples in GLM inference.
 At the core of our framework is a spatial Berkson-error model.
-Berkson error happens when data on explanatory variables are not collected or measured with error (e.g., Carroll et al., 2006).
+Berkson error happens when data on explanatory variables are not collected or are measured with error, and the explanatory variable is replaced with a smooth predictor (e.g., Carroll et al., 2006).
 In this model, an explanatory variable at fine resolution, say $X^{\left(f\right)}\left(s_i\right)$ on the BAU located at $s_i$, is decomposed into two components:

 $$X^{\left(f\right)}\left(s_i\right)={\hat{X}}^{\left(f\right)}\left(s_i\right)+\eta^{\left(f\right)}\left(s_i\right),$$